List of Archer characters: Malory Archer

-Her lovers are numerous, and extensive.
-Through seasons 1-7 we are told about the numerous lovers of Malory Archer.
+Malory's lovers are numerous, and extensive.
+Through seasons 1–7 we are told about the numerous lovers of Malory Archer.
 In the first season she flirts with: Nikolai Jakov, Lord Feltchley, Conway Stern, Torvald Utne, Captain Lammers, and Len Trexler.
 In the second season, she is seen to flirt with Conrad Schlotz, Len Trexler, Dr Speltz, and The Gay Duke.
 In the third season she flirts with Rip Riley, Burt Reynolds, Savio Mascalzone, and Commander Drake.
 In season 4, she flirts with and marries Ron Cadillac, she also flirts with Giancarlo Corelli.
 In season 5, she continues to flirt with Ron, she flirts with Tony Foti briefly, and attempts to flirt with Calderón however this is not reciprocated.
 After she marries Ron Cadillac, her flirting is heavily reduced.
 We can say that she has slept with Nikolai Jakov, Len Trexler, Buddy Rich, Rip Riley, Savio Mascalzone, Ron Cadillac, and one anti-fascist rebel who is visually similar to Archer.
 We also know that she has slept and/or dated with several more men including the doctor that treated young Sterling Archer's genitals after they were damaged by a vacuum cleaner, and they went on a date, to a 'thing' pretty heavy on "Negroes and jazz".
 Due to her substantial number of lovers, the father of her child Sterling Archer is unknown.